 Life and dietary choices, such as avoiding sugary substances like soda and sweets, greatly affect a tooth’s ability to affect overall dental health.

 Calcium is one mineral that helps maintain the strength of tooth enamel.
 There is not enough calcium in the teeth which can sometimes be associated with calcium deficiency.

 If you are postmenopausal or have a condition like hypocalcemia, your body can extract calcium from your teeth to support other vital functions.
 Talk to your doctor about treatments that might help.

 Talk to your dentist about it and your specific needs.

 In some cases, your dentist may recommend a prescription to remove it.
-They usually have a higher proportion of fluoride and can be designed to penetrate the tooth root and enamel.
+They usually have a higher proportion of hydroxyapatite and can be designed to penetrate the tooth root and enamel.